Mongol invasion of Circassia: Mongol Invasion

 In 1237, the assault on the North Caucasus began.
 Mongols launched the first attacks: against the Circassians and the Alans.
 The king of the Circassians, Tuqar, was killed in battle against the Mongols.

 The people of the Caucasus proved no match for the arrows and flames of the Mongols, and their villages were totally destroyed.
-The Northern Caucasus was mostly invaded, but its resistant people survived up in the mountains. hose remaining joined their mountainous brethren in the highlands (lowland Circassians fled to the Circassian highlands), fleeing out of lack of an alternative.
+The Northern Caucasus was mostly invaded, but its resistant people survived up in the mountains.
+Those remaining joined their mountainous brethren in the highlands (lowland Circassians and Alans fled to the Circassian and Alan highlands of Caucasus), fleeing out of lack of an alternative.
 They regrouped in the mountains and reorganized themselves, planning a counterattack on the Turkic and Mongol invaders.
 Their goal was to survive both biologically and culturally.

 They had both the forests and the mountains on their side, and waged a successful guerrilla war.

 William of Rubruck, the emissary of the Kingdom of France to Sartaq Khan (son of Batu) travelled to the Caucasus in 1253.
 He wrote that the Circassians had never "bowed to Mongol rule", despite the fact that whole fifth of the Mongol armies were at that time devoted to the task of crushing their resistance.

 Long-term effects of the Mongol invasions

 Cultural effects

-The concept of mythical beast known as the "almasti", an evil forest creature with enchanted hair, also dates to Mongol influence with the word almasti being a loan from Mongolian where it originally meant "forest-man"; Jaimoukha also proposes that the Mongol name may have become used in the place of a native name during the sojourn of the Golden Horde over Simsir.
+The concept of mythical beast known as the "almasti", an evil forest creature with enchanted hair, also dates to Mongol influence with the word almasti being a loan from Mongolian where it originally meant "forest-man"; Jaimoukha also proposes that the Mongol name may have become used in the place of a native name during the sojourn of the Golden Horde over Simsim.